 In November 2002, the Emerging Issues Task Force (EITF) reached a consensus on Issue No. 21 (Issue 00-21), "Revenue Arrangements with Multiple Deliverables."
-Issue 00-21 provides guidance on how to account for arrangements that involve the delivery or performance of multiple products, services and or rights to use assets.
+Issue 00-21 provides guidance on accounting for customer arrangements that involve the delivery or performance of multiple products, services and/or rights to use assets.
 The provisions of Issue 00-21 apply to revenue arrangements entered into in fiscal periods beginning after June 15, 2003.
-The Company has adopted this guidance in the third quarter of 2003 and has elected the prospective application of the transition provisions.
-As a result, there was no impact upon adoption of the issue.
-The provisions of Issue 00-21 will not have a material effect on the Company's consolidated financial position, results of operations or cash flows in future periods.
+As required, the Company adopted this guidance in the third quarter of 2003 on a prospective basis.
+The adoption of Issue 00-21 required changes to the Company's revenue recognition policies that primarily affect the timing of revenue recognition within the Data Warehousing segment.
+This resulted in the recognition of approximately \$3 million of net income (\$0.04 per diluted share) in the third quarter of 2003 that, previous to the adoption of Issue 00-21, would have been recognized in a subsequent period.